 Our heart, kidney, liver, lung, and pancreas transplant programs are approved by the Centers for Medicare and Medicaid Service (CMS), which means they have met the stringent volume, process, quality, and survival outcome requirements of CMS regulation.

 In addition, our heart, kidney, and lung transplant rates are the fastest in New York: people who come to NYU Langone for a heart, kidney, or lung transplant spend less time on the waitlist than patients at any other hospital in the state.

 As leaders in the field, our physicians are committed to developing new treatment strategies in transplantation medicine.
 We are at the forefront of clinical research.
 Our focus is on creating innovative techniques to care for people who have life-threatening heart, liver, lung, kidney, or pancreas disease.

 We offer expertise in the following types of transplants:

-Additionally, NYU Langone experts are pioneers in the field of face transplant: Specialists in the Hansjörg Wyss Department of Plastic Surgery performed the most extensive face transplant to date and the first in New York state.
+Additionally, NYU Langone experts are pioneers in the field of face transplant: Specialists in the Hansjörg Wyss Department of Plastic Surgery performed the most extensive face transplant to date and the first in New York state as well as the world’s first successful face and bilateral hand transplant.

 NYU Langone is among the few institutions in the United States that offers pulmonary thromboendarterectomy, the recommended treatment for a specific type of pulmonary hypertension called chronic thromboembolic pulmonary hypertension.